 You’re not imagining it: cigar smoking is full of tradition, ritual and enigma.
 The good news, says Pierre Rogers, is that cigar smokers form a natural, welcoming community — acolytes not just to the rolled leaf but to lighting them up together.

 Community is Rogers’ purview.
 He’s the founder of PuroTrader, an online trading service that includes community-created cigar ratings, forums, and blog posts.
 Rogers set up the site as a searchable e-humidor for collectors after discovering someone had stolen a single cigar out of a prized box he’d been saving for over a decade, which made that box pretty much worthless.
 An event that would devastate most collectors but not Pierre.
 “Initially, we set out to create a way for every collector- for free- to build an online humidor.
 It’s a way to catalog their own collection, take notes on each cigar, and then make it searchable.
 You could log on and look at anyone’s humidor anywhere in the world.
 The inevitable conclusion to that was, ‘You got something I want — how do we make that happen?'” he says.

-Since founding PuroTrader, Rogers has made cigars a more accessible hobby through the new Unicorn Hunters Club, PuroTrader’s monthly subscription box and a must-have for new smokers looking to start a great collection.
+Since founding PuroTrader, Rogers has made cigars a more accessible hobby through the new Unicorn Hunter's Club, a monthly subscription box and a must-have for new smokers looking to start a great collection.
+(Editor's note: As of January 2023, Unicorn Hunter's Club is no longer affiliated with PuroTrader).
 Rogers' expansive knowledge of cigars makes him an excellent resource for defining what makes an excellent smoke.
-So from the best everyday cigar to one you'll save for the most special occasions, these are the best cigars of 2022.
+So from the best everyday cigar to one you'll save for the most special occasions, these are the best cigars to smoke now.

 Best Overall CigarDavidoff Aniversario Series Read More